TizzyT566/ConcurrentPriorityQueueT/README.md

 ## Complexity

-Enqueue: O(n), Calling thread must wait until after iterating the list for correct placement.<br />
+- Enqueue: O(n) - Calling thread must wait until after iterating the list for correct placement.
-EnqueueAsync: O(n), Calling thread immediately continues after offloading the work onto a worker thread.<br />
+- EnqueueAsync: O(n) - Calling thread immediately continues after offloading the work onto a worker thread.
-Dequeue: O(1), Calling thread must wait if the queue is empty but active enqueues are present.<br />
+- Dequeue: O(1) - Calling thread must wait if the queue is empty but active enqueues are present.
-DequeueAsync: O(1), Calling thread immediately continues after offloading the work onto a worker thread.<br />
+- DequeueAsync: O(1) - Calling thread immediately continues after offloading the work onto a worker thread.
-Peek: O(1), Calling thread must wait if the queue is empty but active enqueues are present.<br />
+- Peek: O(1) - Calling thread must wait if the queue is empty but active enqueues are present.
+- Clear: O(1)

 ## Usage: